fosojs/cdn/README.md

 ### Loading specific files

-By default, the `index.js` file of the package is loaded.
+By default, the main file of the package is loaded (the path to the main file is stored in the `"main"` field for js and in the `"style"` field for css, in the `package.json` file).
 However, it is possible to load any file of a package by specifying the path to it.
 E.g., to load the `collection/pluck.js` file of the [lodash](https://www.npmjs.com/package/lodash) package, this URL can be used: [/bundle/lodash@3.10.1!collection/pluck.js](http://cdn.foso.me/bundle/lodash@3.10.1!collection/pluck.js).
 It is also possible to load several files from a package: [/bundle/lodash@3.10.1!array/fill;collection/pluck.js](http://cdn.foso.me/bundle/lodash@3.10.1!array/fill;collection/pluck.js).